dogweather/forkful/content/en/haskell/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers in Haskell entails creating numbers that are unpredictable by human standards.
-This is critical in scenarios ranging from cryptographic applications to simulations where the element of chance is required to model real-world phenomena accurately.

 ## How to:
 To generate random numbers in Haskell, one typically uses the `random` package, which is part of the Haskell Platform.
 Here’s a step-by-step guide:

 First, ensure you have the `random` package installed.
 If not, you can get it via Cabal or Stack.

 ### Generating a Random Number
 To generate a simple random number, you can use the `randomRIO` function, which produces a random value within a specified range.

 ```Haskell